kostis-codefresh/rollouts-autoscaling-example/README.md

 sudo mv ./kubectl-argo-rollouts-linux-amd64 /usr/local/bin/kubectl-argo-rollouts
 ```

-Install the Metric Server for all HPA examples
+If your local cluster doesn't have metrics then install [the Metrics Server](https://github.com/kubernetes-sigs/metrics-server) for all HPA examples:

 ```
 cd metrics-072